Bocon778/OpenX/README.md

 <details open>
 <summary>Installation Using DBH</summary>

-Frist Join The Discord Server [DBH / Dan Bot Hosting](https://discord.gg/dbh) If Your New User Please Do
+Frist Join The Discord Server [DBH / Dan Bot Hosting](https://discord.gg/dbh)<br />
+If Your New User Please Do <br />
-`DBH!user new`
+`DBH!user new`<br />
-After Creating Your Account, Link Your Account To Panel By `DBH!user link`
+After Creating Your Account, Link Your Account To Panel By<br />
+`DBH!user link`<br />
-After Linking You Can Create Sever For OpenX By, `DBH!server create OpenX OpenX`
+After Linking You Can Create Sever For OpenX By,<br />
+`DBH!server create OpenX OpenX` <br />
-If Your A Donator In DBH Use
+If Your A Donator In DBH Use<br />
-`DBH!server create-donator OpenX OpenX`
+`DBH!server create-donator OpenX OpenX`<br />

-Then That's It Login In To Your Panel You Will See A Server With Name [OpenX] Go To Startup Bar And Configure Your Server Port Will Already Be Configured You Can Configure Rest Of Them In Startup Tab Of The Panel
+Then That's It Login In To Your Panel You Will See A Server With Name [OpenX]<br />
+Go To Startup Bar And Configure Your Server Port Will Already Be Configured You Can Configure Rest Of Them In Startup Tab Of The Panel<br />

 [Dan Made A Custom Egg For DBH Users To Able To Use OpenX]
 </details>